mitmproxy/mitmproxy/web/README.md

 ## Testing

-- Run `yarn run test` to run the testsuite.
+- Run `yarn test` to run the test suite.

 ## Architecture